International ecommerce

 • Technical SEO: Translate and optimize all meta titles, descriptions, and alt tags.
 Ensure correct hreflang tagging and consider subdirectories or subdomains for foreign language pages.

-• Quality layering: Start with machine translation for speed, then apply human oversight to high-impact pages
+• Quality layering: Start with AI translation for speed, then apply human editing if needed.

 Weglot Visual Editor